 Producer Arnold Kopelson asked Ford to play Sam Daniels, but he said no. Dustin Hoffman, who became famous 10 years before Ford after he beat him out to play Benjamin Braddock in The Graduate, said yes.

-Dave Chappelle asked Ford to make a cameo in his movie.
-He declined, without giving a reason.
+Dave Chappelle asked Ford to make a cameo in Half Baked.
+Ford declined, without giving a reason.

 Spielberg considered both Mel Gibson and Ford before tapping Tom Hanks to play Captain Miller, in an Oscar nominated performance.

 Sean Penn, on behalf of director Terrence Malick, called Ford and asked him to appear in the war epic alongside him, Adrien Brody, George Clooney, John Cusack, Woody Harrelson, John C. Reilly, and John Travolta.

 Ford, Mel Gibson, Michael Douglas, and Ben Affleck were set to play Ike Graham during the 10-year development process.
 Richard Gere got the role as part of a Pretty Woman reunion with Julia Roberts and director Garry Marshall.

 Ford believed the movie would be too violent.
 Mel Gibson was okay with that.

 Air Force One director Wolfgang Petersen wanted to work with Ford again, but he turned the lead role of Captain BIlly Tyne down.
 After Mel Gibson wanted too much money, George Clooney got the role.